llvm/llvm-project/llvm/docs/LangRef.rst

 Arguments:
 """"""""""

-The first argument is a pointer, which refers to a thread local global.
+The first argument is a thread local :ref:`global variable <globalvars>`.

 Semantics:
 """"""""""